Looking to make a few improvements to your home but need cash? Discover all you need to know about using HELOC for home improvements.

 Want to upgrade your home without raising your monthly payments?
-EasyKnock’s sale leaseback solutions for homeowners allow you to sell your home, stay in it for as long as you like, and use the extra cash to make improvements that enhance your day-to-day life.
+Sale-leaseback solutions for homeowners allow you to sell your home, stay in it as a renter, and use the extra cash to make improvements that enhance your day-to-day life.

 A HELOC is one potential way to pay for renovations, but keep in mind that any loan taken out against your home equity poses a financial risk.
 Before taking one out, consider whether you could continue making payments after an injury or job loss.

-At Easyknock, we know you’ve spent years developing equity in your home.
-We think you should be able to afford improvements without adding to your debt.
+You’ve spent years developing equity in your home.
+You should be able to afford improvements without adding to your debt.

-Our custom solutions for homeowners help you convert your home equity to cash and meet your long-term goals, whether those mean staying in your current home at a lower monthly cost or finally getting a jacuzzi.
-Our solutions are called sale-leasebacks and they are exactly how they sound.
-You sell your house to EasyKnock and lease it back.
+Sale-leaseback solutions for homeowners help you convert your home equity to cash and meet your long-term goals, whether those mean staying in your current home at a lower monthly cost or finally getting a jacuzzi.
+Through a sale-leaseback program, you sell your house and lease it back.
 You get the money you need from the sale and you get to stay in your home as a renter until you’re ready to decide on your next steps.
-We also have options that allow customers to repurchase their home or to move and have EasyKnock sell the house on the open market.
-Customers also receive any appreciation from the sale.

-Get in touch today to learn more about how you can access your equity and improve your quality of life.
+Consult a financial advisor to learn more about how you can convert your equity and improve your quality of life.